School Science Lessons

 Store the dried precipitate.

-This experiment can be done with a copper coin, but in some countries it is illegal to use the coinage for any purpose except that of currency.
+In the UK, it is illegal to use the king's coinage for any purpose except that of currency.

-Hold copper foil by the edge with pair of pliers and heat it at the tip of a hot flame.
+1. Hold the copper foil by the edge with pair of pliers and heat it at the tip of a hot flame.

 After heating for a few minutes, leave the copper to cool, then scratch it with a knife point.